taylorwilsdon/llm-context-limits/README.md

 # OpenAI, Anthropic, Qwen2.5, Mistral & Deepseek - API Limits & Compatibility

 ## The missing context limit & parameter support guide for local and hosted LLMs

-Since OpenAI won't just be normal and give us this, put together a quick reference for my own use that perhaps other can benefit from.
-This table represents the the max current context window length, max input token and max output token limits for OpenAI via API.
+Since OpenAI won't just be normal and give us this, put together a quick reference for my own use that perhaps others can benefit from.
+This table represents the max current context window length, max input token, and max output token limits for OpenAI via API.
 This does not apply to ChatGPT through the UI.
-If anything looks wrong, please flag it or cut a PR to update and I'll happily merge once confirmed accurate.
+If anything looks wrong, please flag it or cut a PR to update, and I'll happily merge once confirmed accurate.

 Are you using [open-webui](https://github.com/open-webui/open-webui)?
-You should configure the max context window in the Settings -> Models interface under advanced parameters, otherwise you will always default to 2048 characters which is far too small for many uses.
+You should configure the max context window in the **Settings -> Models** interface under advanced parameters; otherwise, you will always default to 2048 characters, which is far too small for many uses.

 This table provides a quick reference to the key parameters of OpenAI's available API-driven models.
 These values apply to OpenAI's officially hosted API and may not match 3rd party providers.

+### OpenAI API Model Reference

 | Model         | Context Window | Max Output Tokens | Supports Temperature? | Supports Streaming? |
 |--------------|---------------|-------------------|----------------------|---------------------|